 SDN Rule Caching.
+There is some recent work on dealing with limited switch rule space in the SDN community.
+DIFANE [23] advocates caching of ternary rules, but uses more TCAM to handle cache misses leading to a TCAM-hungry solution.
+Other work [34-

-There is some recent work on dealing with limited switch rule space for OpenFlow rules in the SDN community.
-DIFANE [22] advocates caching of ternary rules, but uses more TCAM to handle cache misses-leading to a TCAM-hungry solution.
-Other work [33-35] shows how to distribute rules over multiple switches along a path, but cannot handle rule sets larger than the aggregate table size.
-Devoflow [36] introduces the idea of rule "cloning" to reduce the volume of traffic processed by the TCAM, by having each match in the TCAM trigger the creation of an exact-match rules (in SRAM) the handle the remaining packets of that microflow.
-However.
-Devoflow does not address the limitations on the total size of the TCAM.
+36] shows how to distribute rules over multiple switches along a path, but cannot handle rule sets larger than the aggregate table size.
+Devoflow [37] introduces the idea of rule "cloning" to reduce the volume of traffic processed by the TCAM, by having each match in the TCAM trigger the creation of an exact-match rules (in SRAM) the handle the remaining packets of that microflow.
+However, Devoflow does not address the limitations on the total size of the TCAM.
 Lu et.al.
-[37] use the switch CPU as a traffic co-processing unit where the ASIC is used as a cache but they only handle microflow rules and hence do not preserve rule dependencies.
+[38] use the switch CPU as a traffic co-processing unit where the ASIC is used as a cache but they only handle microflow rules and hence do not handle complex dependencies.
+The Open vSwitch [10] caches "megaflows" (derived from wildcard rules) to avoid the slow lookup time in the user space classifier.
+However, their technique does not assume high-throughput wildcard lookup in the fast path and hence cannot be used directly for optimal caching in TCAMs.